Abu Musab al-Zarqawi: Reward

 In apparent contradiction to statements made earlier in the day by U.S. ambassador to Iraq Zalmay Khalilzad, an Iraqi spokesman said the US$25 million reward "will be honored".
-Khalilzad, in an interview with CNN's Wolf Blitzer, had stated the bounty would not be paid because the decisive information leading to Zarqawi's whereabouts had been supplied by an al-Qaeda operative in Iraq, whose own complicity in violent acts would disqualify him from receiving payment.
+Khalilzad had stated the bounty would not be paid because the decisive information leading to al-Zarqawi's whereabouts had been supplied by an al-Qaeda operative in Iraq, whose own complicity in violent acts would disqualify him from receiving payment.

-Rep. Mark Kirk, a Republican of Illinois who drafted the legislation specifying the Zarqawi reward, was quoted as saying contemporaneously that the Bush Administration planned to pay "some rewards" for Zarqawi.
+U.S. Rep. Mark Kirk, who drafted the legislation specifying the al-Zarqawi reward, was quoted as saying contemporaneously that the Bush Administration planned to pay "some rewards" for al-Zarqawi.
 "I don't have the specifics," he stated.
 "The administration is now working out who will get it and how much.
 As their appropriator who funds them, I asked them to let me know if they need more money to run the rewards program now that they are paying this out."

 Post-Zarqawi Iraq environment

-Zarqawi's death was seen as a major coup for the U.S. government in terms of the political and propaganda stakes.
-However, unconfirmed rumors in early April 2006 suggested that Zarqawi had been demoted from a strategic or coordinating function to overseer of paramilitary/terrorist activities of his group and that Abdullah bin Rashed al-Baghdadi of the Mujahideen Shura Council succeeded Zarqawi in the former function.
-On June 15, 2006, the United States military officially identified Abu Ayyub al-Masri as the successor to Al-Qaeda in Iraq.
+Al-Zarqawi's death was seen as a major coup for the U.S. government in terms of the political and propaganda stakes.
+However, unconfirmed rumors in early April 2006 suggested that al-Zarqawi had been demoted from a strategic or coordinating function to overseer of paramilitary/terrorist activities of his group and that Abu Ali al-Anbari of the MSC succeeded al-Zarqawi in the former function.
+On June 15, 2006, the U.S. officially identified Abu Ayyub al-Masri as the successor to AQI.

-After Zarqawi's demise in early June 2006 there was little or no immediately identifiable change in terms of the level of violence and attacks against U.S. and allied troops.
+After al-Zarqawi's death, there was little or no immediately identifiable change in terms of the level of violence and attacks against U.S. and allied troops.
 In the immediate aftermath insurgency attacks averaged 90 a day, apparently some of the highest on record.
-Four months after Zarqawi's death, it was estimated that 374 coalition soldiers and 10,355 Iraqis had been killed.
-Several insurgency groups and heads of Sunni Muslim tribes also formed a coalition called the Mujahideen Shura Council.
+Four months after al-Zarqawi's death, it was estimated that 374 coalition soldiers and 10,355 Iraqis had been killed.
+Several insurgency groups and heads of Sunni Muslim tribes also formed the MSC.